Duan-JM/awesome-papers-fewshot/REMAIN_SORTED_PAPER.md

 - [ ] [arXiv 2020] Few-shot Natural Language Generation for Task-Oriented Dialog
 - [ ] [arXiv 2020] SOLOIST: Few-shot Task-Oriented Dialog with A Single Pre-trained Auto-regressive Model
 - [x] [arXiv 2020] Prototypical Q Networks for Automatic Conversational Diagnosis and Few-Shot New Disease Adaption
-    * Using a dialog to simulate patient and doctors' conversition to finally give a diagnosis
+    * Using a dialog to simulate patient and doctors' conversation to finally give a diagnosis

 - [x] [arXiv 2020] BOFFIN TTS: FEW-SHOT SPEAKER ADAPTATION BY BAYESIAN OPTIMIZATION